jblakeley/getting-a-research-gig/README.md

 Look up research opportunities at your home institution.
 Check out professor websites, talk with graduate students, do your homework on internal fellowships and grants.
 Doing research at your home institution is great because you can do it during the school year, often for pay or for credit, and if you enjoy your project, you can do it for an extended period of time.

 ### NSF REUs
 NSF REUs are probably the best known research experience for undergraduates (aka REU).
 They usually occur over the summer months, are fully funded (so you get paid, and generally receive either room/board as a part of your fellowship or you receive a living stipend for your grocery bill, rent, etc), and you have to apply.
-They are funded by the National Science Foundation (so are generally intended for STEM majors, including the social sciences, STEM education, and some entrepreneurial projects), are highly regraded, and generally have an interest in exposing underrepresented populations to careers in research.
+They are funded by the National Science Foundation (so are generally intended for STEM majors, including the social sciences, STEM education, and some entrepreneurial projects), are highly regarded, and generally have an interest in exposing underrepresented populations to careers in research.

-You can find out more about NSF REUs here: (https://www.nsf.gov/crssprgm/reu/reu_search.jsp)
+You can find out more about NSF REUs here: https://www.nsf.gov/crssprgm/reu/reu_search.jsp

 ### Institution-Sponsored Research Programs